What is heavy bleeding?

 |Insertion of a Mirena® intrauterine device (IUD)||

-Releases a hormone that thins the endometrium and can reduce bleeding by up to 95% after 12 months.
+Releases a progestin hormone that thins the endometrium and can reduce bleeding by up to 95% after 12 months

 |Progestins (synthetic forms of progesterone)||Can reduce blood loss by about 30%|

-Sometimes with heavy menstrual bleeding, iron levels can get low.
-Your doctor might get you to take a blood test and recommend iron therapy if levels are found to be low.
-This usually involves taking an iron supplement daily or, if levels are very low, an iron infusion.
+Sometimes with heavy menstrual bleeding, iron stores (ferritin) and iron levels can get low.
+Your doctor might get you to take a blood test and recommend iron therapy if the levels are found to be low.
+This usually involves taking an iron supplement daily or, if the levels are very low, an iron infusion.
+Usually an infusion is recommended when ferritin levels are low.

 Hallberg L, Högdahl AM, Nilsson L, Rybo G. Menstrual blood loss – a population study.
 Variation at different ages and attempts to define normality.
 Acta Obste Gynaecol Scand.
 1966;45(3):320–51.